dfguan/deSPI/README.md

 #### Index construction
 After creating a reference library, the reference index can be constructed by the following command.
-It is worthnoting that deSPI needs nodes.dmp as input, nodes.dmp requires be downloaded in advance (with the deSPI-download command mentioned above).
+Since deSPI needs nodes.dmp as input, nodes.dmp requires be downloaded in advance (recommend to use deSPI-download).
 ```
 cd deSPI